Lee Morris (musician): Career

 In 2011, Morris played drums for the Arabia album, Welcome to the Freakshow, and also performed at the Z Rock Festival with the band.
 In 2012, he again played the Z Rock Festival with Paul Sabu after having played drums on Sabu's Bangkok Rules album.
 In September 2013, Thin Lizzy tribute band Limehouse Lizzy announced Lee Morris as their new drummer.

-In 2017, he joined the British band Magnum and played on their album, Lost on the Road to Eternity.
+In 2017, he joined the British band Magnum and played on their albums Lost on the Road to Eternity, The Serpent Rings, The Monster Roars, and Here Comes the Rain.